Armoured personnel carrier: History

+In the spring of 1900 Lord Roberts ordered six armored road trains for use in South Africa; in December 1901 four armored road trains were delivered after testing.
+Each train was pulled by a John Fowler & Co steam tractor; with three armored wagons that could be used to carry troops and supplies.
+These engines had their armor removed after being delivered, and were used by the Imperial Military Railway.

+One of the first armored vehicles to be used in combat was the Spanish Schneider-Brillié, which saw action in Morocco.
+It was built from the chassis of a Schneider P2-4000 bus and could carry 12 passengers.

 The genesis of the armoured personnel carrier was on the Western Front of World War I. In the later stage of the war, Allied tanks could break through enemy trenches, but the infantry following—who were needed to consolidate the territory acquired—still faced small arms and artillery fire.
 Without infantry support, the tanks were isolated and more easily destroyed.
 In response, the British experimented with carrying machine-gun crews in the Mark V* tank, but it was found that the conditions inside the tanks rendered the men unfit for combat.

 During World War II, half-tracks like the American M3 and German Sd.Kfz.
 251 played a role similar to post-war APCs.
 British Commonwealth forces relied on the full-tracked Universal Carrier.
 Over the course of the war, APCs evolved from simple armoured cars with transport capacity to purpose-built vehicles.
 Obsolete armoured vehicles were also repurposed as APCs, such as the various "Kangaroos" converted from M7 Priest self-propelled guns and from Churchill, M3 Stuart and Ram tanks.

 During the Cold War, more specialized APCs were developed.
-The United States introduced a series of them, including successors to the wartime Landing Vehicle Tracked; but the most prolific was the M113 armored personnel carrier, of which more than 80,000 were produced.
+The United States introduced a series of them, including successors to the wartime Landing Vehicle Tracked.
+The most numerous was the M113 armored personnel carrier, of which more than 80,000 were produced.
 Western nations have since retired most M113s, replacing them with newer APCs, many of these wheeled.
 A cold war example of a "Kangaroo" is the heavily armoured Israeli Achzarit, converted from captured T-55s tanks, the concept culminating in the Namer.

 Meanwhile, the Warsaw Pact developed their own versions of the APC.
 The Soviet Union termed theirs the Bronetransporter (бронетранспортер), better known as the BTR series.
 It comprised the BTR-40, BTR-152, BTR-60, BTR-70, BTR-80, and the BTR-90, which as a whole were produced in large numbers.
 Czechoslovakia and Poland together developed the universal amphibious OT-64 SKOT.
 The BMP series is termed as infantry fighting vehicles, but it has a designed role of carrying troops to the battlefield.
 The BMP-1, 2, and 3 all possess the ability to transport troops.